The Mac app support five different fill types:

 Tip: Press F to toggle the visibility of all fills for any selected layer.

-How to add an image fill
+Adding an image fill

 Click on the Color well on a fill’s options and then click the Image fill button on the right in the popover.
 Select your own image by clicking Choose Image… on the image preview or pick one from the presets at the bottom of the popover.
 You can also click the Data icon to select one from a data source.